Schedule set for redistricting hearings

 Here is the remaining schedule of hearings:

-All of the hearings will run from 5-7 p.m.
+All of the hearings will run from 5 p.m. until 7 p.m.
 Locations will be announced later.

 Districts must be as close to equal in population as possible, although legislative districts get a little more leeway in that regard than congressional districts.
 Lawmakers will draw boundaries for 14 U.S. House districts, 180 state House districts and 56 Georgia Senate districts.